You’ve asked to speak with a financial adviser for help with your pensions.

 Financial planning isn’t necessarily cheap.
 Nor is it quick.

 You have undoubtedly spent many years contributing towards your financial plans.
-It may be worth speeding a bit more time and money on reviewing things to ensure your plans remain relevant.
+It may be worth spending a bit more time and money on reviewing things to ensure your plans remain relevant.

 You may be in a default scheme with your current workplace pension, or have several pensions worth reviewing.